-Philosopher, Ken Wilber, joins Chris to ruminate on identity, truth and freedom from the shadows of the soul.
+Philosopher, Ken Wilber, joins Chris Grosso for a conversation on finding truth, understanding our identity and finding freedom from the shadows of the soul.

 “As more and more of my ordinary identity got taken away, I just kept disidentifying.
 By the time I was done doing that, there was just this pure radiant awareness.
 I had just dropped away.
 In terms of my own identity, I was just gone.